Improving Early Literacy Outcomes

 SPARK is an initiative of the W.K.
 Kellogg Foundation and is currently offered in seven counties in Ohio.
 SPARK Cuyahoga program services are provided under the umbrella of Invest in Children, Cuyahoga County's public-private partnership serving young children and families.

 To view the SPARK brochure, click here.

-To view the SPARK Ohio Summer 2013 Newsletter, click here.
+To view the SPARK Ohio Fall 2014 Community Newsletter, click here.

 STEP (Supporting Tutors Engaging Pupils) is a structured tutoring program designed to help build reading and language skills in K-3 students who are below grade level.
 The goal of STEP is to provide skill-based instruction to improve literacy outcomes by helping students acquire the skills necessary for literacy success.

 STEP uses a combination of two research based programs: Ready Readers and Book Buddies.
 Ready Readers are books with skill based text designed to address the individual needs and abilities of each child.
 Book Buddies provides the structure for one-on-one, scripted lessons based on assessment.
 Students receive structured lessons consisting of both re-reading and new reading, word play (phonics) and a writing exercise to practice the phonics skills learned during the lesson.
 Tutors follow a scripted, research based, four-part lesson plan that supports the development of fluency (through re-reading), vocabulary development, comprehension and word knowledge (through reading new text), alphabetic principle and decoding skills (phonics activities) and writing (writing activities).
 Lessons are delivered for thirty minutes twice a week.
 Each participating child is assessed to determine appropriate placement in the scope and sequence associated with the program and is assessed at regular intervals to ensure he/she receives individualized support to address specific learning gaps.